scikit-learn-contrib/metric-learn/doc/weakly_supervised.rst

 follow a unimodal distribution, which restricts the possible use-cases of this method.
 However, it is one of the earliest and a still often cited technique.

-This is the first Mahalanobis distance learning method, the algorithm aims at maximizing the sum of distances between all the instances from the dissimilar set :math:`\mathbf{D}`, while constrains the sum of distances between examples from the similar set :math:`\mathbf{S}`.
+The algorithm aims at maximizing the sum of distances between all the instances from the dissimilar set :math:`\mathbf{D}`, while constrains the sum of distances between examples from the similar set :math:`\mathbf{S}`.

 .. math::